ridatadiscoverycenter/react-aframe-volume-renderer/README.md

     <Entity id="volumeCube" class="clickableMesh"   myloader={{'path_to_data'}}   position="0 0 0"/>

-Althoug it can be attached to a generic aframe entity:
+Although it can be attached to a generic aframe entity:

     <a-entity id="volumeCube"  myloader="path_to_data" position="0 0 0">